Prof Stephen Tooth

 Research Interests

-Geomorphology and sedimentology, especially in the drylands of Australia and southern Africa.
+Geomorphology and sedimentology, especially in the drylands of Australia, southern Africa, southern Europe, South America and India.
 Particular research themes include: anabranching rivers; floodplains and floodouts; wetlands in drylands; channel-vegetation interactions; bedrock-influenced rivers; controls on gully erosion; long-term fluvial landscape development; palaeoenvironmental change; global climate change and the Anthropocene; and the use of drylands on Earth as analogues for Martian surface environments.
+Other interests include environmental issues more generally, such as current debates about global climate change and the Anthropocene, science-art collaborations, and science education.

 Current PhD Students